-The most spread application of drones is the acquisition of images or videos from unusual perspectives, i.e. from the sky.
-Depending on the application field, these sensors can serve different scopes: in Cultural Heritage field it is possible to evaluate the conservation state of artistic buildings and architectures, developing 3D models.
-Moreover, if the drones are equipped with thermal sensors, the surveyor knows if there are problems linked with the humidity and infiltrations in the roofs
+The most widespread application of drones is acquiring images or videos from unusual perspectives, i.e., from the sky.
+Depending on the application field, these sensors can serve different scopes.
+In the Cultural Heritage field, it is possible to evaluate the conservation state of artistic buildings and architectures by developing 3D models.
+Moreover, if the drones are equipped with thermal sensors, the surveyor knows if problems are linked to the humidity and infiltrations in the roofs.

-Another example regards the environmental field: the drones can help to control the pollution, radioactivity and contaminations of risk areas.
-Vulcanic areas, landslides, avalanches, floods, fires, mining explorations, hydrogeological instability can be monitored by UAVs instead of put in danger operators and workers.
-In the event of natural disasters the rescuers have the clear understanding of the situation and can organize the aids.
-In agriculture, drones are used to create the NDVI (Normalised Difference Vegetation Index) maps that helps the farmers in understanding if their plants are suffering or if they are sick.
+Another example regards the environmental field: drones can help to control the pollution, radioactivity, and contamination of risk areas.
+Vulcanic areas, landslides, avalanches, floods, fires, mining explorations, and hydrogeological instability can be monitored by UAVs instead of put-in-danger operators and workers.
+In the event of natural disasters, the rescuers clearly understand the situation and can organize the aid.
+In agriculture, drones are used to create the NDVI (Normalised Difference Vegetation Index) maps that help farmers understand if their plants are suffering or if they are sick.

-Go below and see our works with drones:
+Go below and see our work with drones:

 In 2009 there was the necessity to create the 3D model of the Main Spire of Milan Cathedral for maintenance purposes.
 Since there was some problems with other technologies (laser-scanner), it was decided to plan a photogrammetric acquisition using a remote controlled helicopter with a camera.